Why Self-service is Key to Cloud Adoption

 Although these cloud services can help businesses, they’re also becoming increasingly more complex to understand, along with the technologies that enable them to be automated, resulting in a deficit of domain knowledge and expertise across the industry.

-With cloud vendors providing the cloud technology abstractions (APIs) it’s now possible to organize these appropriately in a way that developers can consume them without expert domain knowledge.
+With cloud vendors providing the cloud technology abstractions (APIs) it’s now possible to organise these appropriately in a way that developers can consume them without expert domain knowledge.

 This is done by providing self-service capabilities back to the development teams, so they can: